deep fried onion rings with dipping sauce

 7

-When your oil reaches 375 gently drop a few of your coated onions into the oil, being very careful not to splash any of the oil.
-DO NOT overfill your fryer or they will stick together.
-I turn them over every couple minutes until they are a nice golden brown.
-You can continue to dredge your other onions while your first batch is frying.
-When they reach the desired doneness, lift them from the oil and put on a paper towel lined plate.
-You can put them in the oven on the keep warm setting (if you don't have that heat the oven then turn it off, you don't want it too hot).
+Drop a few of your coated onions into the hot oil, being very careful not to splash.
+DO NOT fry too many at a time or they will stick together.
+Turn them over every couple minutes until they are a nice golden brown.
+When they reach the desired doneness, lift them from the oil and lay on a paper towel-lined plate.
+While you fry the rest of the onion rings, you can keep the finished rings warm in the oven on the 'keep warm' setting, or in an oven preheated to 175 degrees F then turned off.
+You don't want it too hot.

 • 8

-Serve with dipping sauce and enjoy!
+Serve with the dipping sauce and enjoy!
 You know you have a perfect onion ring if when you bite into it the onion does not pull out of the coating.
-I know it sounds like a lot of work but really it goes together fairly easy, and darn they taste so good!
-Your family and friends will love them, now sit back and enjoy.

 ADVERTISEMENT